 Future phones are being touted as the ultimate multifunctional gadgets and are expected to be more closely embedded in our day-to-day lives than ever before.

-Some experts predict that the mobiles of the future will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.
+Some experts predict that the future mobile phonese will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.

 One thing is for certain, the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years that it's going to be an exciting ride.